 And here’s the cherry on top of this tropical sundae.
 The University of Costa Rica has set up shop in San Ramón, injecting the city with a youthful and artistic vibe.
 So not only will you have access to quality education if that’s your jam, but you’ll also be surrounded by a vibrant community of students and scholars.

 But wait, there’s more!
 Living in San Ramón comes with a hidden money-saving bonus.
 Thanks to its elevated location at a cool 3,468 feet (1,057 meters), you’ll rarely find yourself sweating bullets and in desperate need of air conditioning.
-That’s right, my friends, you can kiss those hefty AC bills goodbye and save yourself some serious cash.
+That’s right, my friends, you can kiss those hefty AC bills goodbye (and trust me when I say they can add up here in Costa Rica) and save yourself some serious cash.
 It’s like a gift from the weather gods themselves.

 - Costa Rica’s public healthcare system, known as the Caja Costarricense de Seguro Social (CCSS), provides affordable and high-quality healthcare services to residents.